Aaron98990/ways-of-the-game/misconduct.md

 - Threatening/wishing violence or injury to another person
 - An insult based on race, gender, sexual orientaion, national origin, religion or sex (discrimination)
+- Insulting the referee or another person
+  - "You are terrible.
+You are the worst"

 ### **Second caution**